 Water lilies are unique, beautiful ornamental plants that live in water and they belong to the family Nymphaeaceae.
 It is said that the name was derived from Nymphe, the Greek goddess of the waters (26).

 The plant has evolved through time to adapt to the environment–they have formed big leaves for photosynthesis and weak stems to easily float on water.
 To the Americans, water lily is the flower of July.

 These aquatic plants are either perennial or annual.
 Perennial water lilies are hardy and are the result of crosses from the European and North American species.
 Their blooms float on the surface of the water and they can even survive through winter.

 Annual or tropical water lilies mostly came from Asia.
 They are kept dormant during winter and their fragrant flower usually rises above the water.
 Some popular water lily species are N. mexicana, N. elegans, and N. odorata (26).

-Water lily is a symbol of happiness, purity and divine birth.
+Symbolism of water lily include happiness, purity and divine birth.
 The flower’s habit of closing at night and reopening in the morning is the Hindu’s representation of resurrection while the water lily’s ability to bloom from the mud is a symbol of enlightenment for Buddhists.